 “In reality, people undergoing hypnosis are always in control and aware of what’s going on around them.
-They’re simply in a deep state of relaxation.”
+They’re simply in a deep state of relaxation,” he says.

-Altered state of consciousness
+Hypnosis is an altered state of consciousness

-“Hypnosis is the journey of tapping into the parts of your brain that are responsible for your automatic responses,” says Jab.
-“Just like meditation and mind-altering drugs, it’s a way to induce altered states of consciousness.”
+“Hypnosis is the journey of tapping into the parts of your brain that are responsible for your automatic responses.
+Just like meditation and mind-altering drugs, it’s a way to induce altered states of consciousness,” explains Jab.

-An altered state of consciousness (ASC) is any condition that is different from a normal waking state.
-Dreams, hallucinations and even epileptic seizures are some examples.

-Jab says the science behind hypnosis is the same behind any type of ASC.
+An altered state of consciousness (ASC) is any condition that is different from a normal waking state, and dreams, hallucinations and even epileptic seizures are some examples.
+The science behind hypnosis is the same behind any type of ASC.

 And if you’re wondering, there’s a difference between hypnosis and hypnotherapy.

-“On the other hand, hypnotherapy examines the actual causes of the behaviour pattern and rectifies the imbalance.
-It’s a form of clinical psychotherapy and can be used to treat patients with psychosomatic conditions (illnesses caused by mental factors).”
+“Hypnosis treats the symptoms of unwanted behaviour.
+It can be used to modify unwanted behaviour patterns such as smoking, alcohol dependence or phobias.
+On the other hand, hypnotherapy examines the actual causes of the behaviour pattern and rectifies the imbalance.
+It’s a form of clinical psychotherapy and can be used to treat patients with psychosomatic conditions [illnesses caused by mental factors].”

 But just how do hypnotherapists induce an ASC in patients?
 Forget the pocket watch—they use something called progressive language.